Southwestern Ontario · BMW Z3 Roadster Rentals

 2.8L Roadster

 Designed in Bavaria.
 Built in South Carolina.
 Born for exactly this — a quiet lakeshore road, the hood pointed toward the horizon, and nothing between you and the inline-six soundtrack but open air.
 The Z3 2.8 is the rare car that gets better every kilometre.
-It rewards the driver.
+Paired with a crisp 5-speed manual gearbox, it rewards the driver the way only a proper sports car can.
 It asks to be pressed.
 It is, without apology, an event.

 Engine